ElianCodes/brutal/README.md

 ### Sitemap

 To generate the sitemap, you don't need to do anything.
 It's automatically generated when you build your site.
-You'll just need to switch out the `site` on `astro.config.mjs` to your own.
+You'll just need to switch out the `site` on `astro.config.ts` to your own.

 ```js title="astro.config.mjs"
 import { defineConfig } from 'astro/config';